spotinst/help/src/docs/elastigroup/features-azure/networking.md

 ## Static IP Pools

 With Elastigroup, you can view how your application scales up and down with our Auto-scaler.
-During the provisioning of your VMs, Elastigroup can effectively employ pools of various IP addresses, and upon scaling down, it will release or delete the addresses.
+During the provisioning of your VMs, Elastigroup can effectively employ pools of various IP addresses, and upon scaling down, it will release or detatch the addresses.

 ### Private IP Pool